Basement Waterproofing

 Wet Basement Floors

-Standing water on your basement floors is not only a health and safety hazard, but a direct sign of a water intrusion problem.
-Even small amounts of water are capable of causing structural decay and foundation damage.
+Standing water on your basement floors is not only a health and safety hazard but a direct sign of a water intrusion problem.
+Even small amounts of water are capable of causing structural damage and foundation decay.
 This also creates negative health effects and safety concerns.
-Basement waterproofing or crawl space waterproofing or encapsulation in dirt floor basements will help mitigate this problem.
+Basement waterproofing, crawl space waterproofing, or encapsulation in dirt floor basements will help mitigate this problem.

 Concrete Cracking

 If there are large or jagged cracks in your basement floor, the problem may be occurring within your home’s foundation.
-As water travels under your concrete floor, it will create voids or channels, like it does with a river bed.
+As water travels under your concrete floor, it will create voids or channels, as it does with a river bed.
 The concrete will crack above the voids and extend towards the foundation walls where the water had initially entered the foundation.
-If the cracks extend into the foundation walls or the ceiling (porch area above the basement), you need help NOW.
-Call us now and we’ll be there right away!
+If these foundation cracks extend into the walls or the ceiling (porch area above the basement), your home has serious structural damage and needs help ASAP.
+Call us now, and we’ll be there to help seal cracks and shore up your foundation right away!

 Wet Basement Walls

-If you see darker sections of concrete or concrete blocks usually at the bottom of the foundation walls, they are most likely wet.
+If you see darker sections of concrete or concrete blocks, usually at the bottom of the foundation walls, they are most likely wet.
 Something is obviously wrong with the existing waterproofing system.
-If you notice white chalky stains on the concrete walls inside a basement during dry periods, this is a sure sign of water intrusion.
+If you notice white, chalky stains on the concrete walls inside a basement during dry periods, this is a sure sign of water intrusion.
 The white chalkiness is known as efflorescence, and it is made up of the lime and calcium leaching out of the concrete when it gets wet.
-The lime and calcium dissolve in the water as the water moves to equally wet the block and hence migrates to the inside surface of the basement wall to evaporate.
-Then, they are left behind on the block wall surface as the water evaporates to the basement.
-Since the rapidly vanishing lime and calcium actually serve as the “glue” that holds the concrete together, the concrete gets weak, discolors, and deteriorates as a result.
+The lime and calcium dissolve in the water as the water moves to equally wet the block, migrating to the basement wall’s inside surface to evaporate.
+Then, they are left behind on the block wall surface as the water evaporates inside your leaky basement.
+Since the rapidly vanishing lime and calcium actually serve as the “glue” that holds the concrete together, the concrete gets weak, discolors, and deteriorates as a result, leading to structural damage.

 Block Rot

-We coined this phrase “block rot” years ago and have created a blog post describing it.
-As water continually pounds your foundation from the exterior year after year, it takes the lime and calcium (the glue) out of your concrete wall.
+We coined the phrase “block rot” years ago and have even created a blog post describing it.
+As hydrostatic pressure and other moisture problems continue to affect your foundation year after year, they take the lime and calcium (the glue) out of your basement wall areas.
 From the inside of your basement, your blocks will look black.
-When we dig to this level from the exterior, the blocks are usually disintegrated and are ready to collapse, if not already collapsed.
-Rule of thumb: If your blocks are black on the inside, they are disintegrated on the outside.
-We have techniques for fixing this situation and preserving any remaining concrete blocks.
+When we dig to this level from the exterior walls, the blocks are usually disintegrated and are ready to collapse, if not already collapsed.
+Rule of thumb: If your interior walls are black on the inside, they may have already disintegrated on the outside.
+We have techniques to waterproof your basement walls and concrete floors from the outside and preserve any remaining concrete blocks, safeguarding your home’s structural integrity.

 Dry Rot